cofoeducistudent/tam-ms1-c/README.md

 ![Mobile-screen](assets/support/mobile-screen.jpg)

-For mobile devices we use the ubiqitous Burger navbar.
-This conceals the links untill clicked*
+For mobile devices we use the ubiquitous Burger navbar.
+This conceals the links until clicked*

 * A point of note was that I had an issue with this approach implemented on Bootstrap4.
-By default you can click and expand the sublinks.
+By default, you can click and expand the sublinks.
 However, this did not close automatically, leading to a poor user experience.
-I did not find a solution in bootstraps library directly, but had to resort to search the web.
+I did not find a solution in bootstraps library directly but had to resort to searching the web.

-* I found that this was a rather well known issue, and I had to utilize a javscript code snippet to hide the selection after it was pressed.This was essential on a modile device, becuase if left as was, the menu links obscured the screen real-estate (Please see acknowledgements).
+* I found that this was a rather well-known issue, and I had to utilize a javascript code snippet to hide the expanded nav-bar after a selection is made.
+This was essential on a mobile device because if left as was, the menu links obscured the screen real-estate (Please see acknowledgements).

 For wider screen devices tablet & desktop.
 The navbar is a horizontal span.
 ![Mobile-screen](assets/support/desktop-screen.jpg)

 * For the main/tablet/desktop navbar, I  chose to use CSS to turn the navbar transluscent to opaque slowly.
 I used the transition ability in CSS to achieve this.
-Thus giving iyt a ghostly supernatural feel.
+Thus giving it a ghostly supernatural feel.

 ### Skeleton Activity Flow